Long Island University: College of Veterinary Medicine

-The Vet School's inaugural class began instruction in Fall 2020.
+The Vet School's inaugural class began instruction in fall 2020.
 At the time of its founding, there were only 30 vet colleges in the United States.
-For over 150 years, the only vet school in the state was the New York State College of Veterinary Medicine at Cornell University in Ithaca, NY.
+For over 150 years, the only vet school in the state was the New York State College of Veterinary Medicine at Cornell University in Ithaca, New York.
 However, political pressure grew for a second school in the New York City area.
 In May 2018, New York State granted $12 million to LIU to develop a vet school.
 Pre-clinical instruction is based in Brentwood, NY.
 Instead of developing its own veterinary hospital, LIU's clinical programs are taught at existing veterinary hospitals and practices.
 The LIU Vet School has received a provisional accreditation and will award its first DVM degrees in 2024.

 Other LIU locations

 LIU Brentwood offers undergraduate and/or graduate programs in education, special education, literacy, mental health counseling, school counseling, psychology, criminal justice, and nursing.

 LIU Hudson offers graduate and advanced certificate programs in business, public administration, pharmaceutics, education (early childhood, childhood, literacy, special education, and TESOL), educational leadership, school counseling, school psychology, mental health counseling, and marriage and family therapy.

 LIU Riverhead is home to the Homeland Security Management Institute, which offers homeland security training.
 The institute has been designated a "Homeland Security Center of Excellence" by the United States Congress.
 Programs are also available in education, special education, literacy, communication studies, new media, cyber security, applied behavior analysis, and TESOL.